 The dependencies needed to run Terraform are downloaded to your computer.

 In this demo, we use a local backend for Terraform, which means that state file are stored locally on the machine running Terraform.
-Because Terraform state files are required to calculate all changes, its critical that you do not lose this file (*.tfstate
+Because Terraform state files are required to calculate all changes, it's critical that you do not lose this file (*.tfstate

 , and *.tfstate.*

 for older state files), or Terraform will lose track of what resources it is managing.
-For any kind of multi-tenancy or automation workflows, it is highly recommended to use Remote Backends, which is outside the scope of this lab.
+For any kind of multi-tenancy or automation workflows, it is highly recommended to use remote backends, which is outside the scope of this lab.

 The .terraform